The most difficult problem ever

 Igo Hatsuyoron - Re-Evaluation by Amateurs p.9 Introduction.

 The Reference Path p.11 In this chapter, we explain the professionally confirmed sequence with the strongest moves for both sides.
 White wins by two points !!!

 Key Results p.51 In this chapter, we present in chronological order the main results, and findings.

 The Decisive Moment p.63 This chapter explains, in detail, the move (an Oki), which lead to the refutation of the known (professional) solutions.

-Hidden Aspects of the Oki p.69 In this chapter, we examine various aspects of the Oki, which we think could have been responsible for the effect that the professionals did not use it in the decisive moment.
+Hidden Aspects of the Oki p.69 In this chapter, we examine various aspects of the Oki, which we think could have been responsible for the effect that the professionals did not use it at the decisive moment.

-Guzumi at Top Right p.75 This chapter explains the consequences of the move (a Guzumi), overlooked by professionals, which we think gives the victory back to Black.
+Guzumi at Top Right p.75 This chapter explains the consequences of the move (a Guzumi) overlooked by professionals, which we think gives the victory back to Black.